-Beets, tarragon, garlic and olive oil are a beautiful culinary combination according to the Vegetarian Flavor Bible, and it’s proven to be true in this delicious and beautiful bowl of Vegan Beet Soup with Garlic and Tarragon!
+This Vegan Beet Soup recipe highlights fresh garlic and tarragon.
+It’s a beautiful culinary combination according to the Vegetarian Flavor Bible, and it’s proven to be true in this delicious soup.

-This is not a recipe book, rather it’s a book that profiles hundreds of foods from açaí to zucchini, including vegetables, fruits, grains, legumes, nuts, and seeds.
+This is not a recipe book, rather it’s a book that profiles hundreds of foods from açaí to zucchini.

-Each ingredient is profiled with its flavor description, season, botanical relatives, possible cooking techniques, substitutions, pairings, nutritional information, and serving suggestions.
+Each ingredient is profiled with its flavor description, season, botanical relatives, and possible cooking techniques.
+It also includes substitutions, pairings, nutritional information, and serving suggestions.

-And it does all of this in a super organized fashion that easy to follow.
-What more could you want!?
+It does all of this in a super organized fashion that easy to follow.

-I was so happy to be invited to this book signing at Melissa’s Produce to meet Karen and Andrew and listen to what was an incredibly delightful and educational presentation about their book.
-And it’s what led to the creation of this Vegan Beet Soup with Garlic and Tarragon.
+I was happy to be invited to this book signing at Melissa’s Produce to meet Karen and Andrew.
+Their presentation was incredibly delightful and educational.
+It’s also what led to the creation of this Vegan Beet Soup.

 (You can read all about their fascinating journey to vegetarianism in the introduction in the book.)